Cowboy Up Challenge

 July 7 - 10, 2017

 The Calgary Stampede Cowboy Up Challenge is a multi-faceted equestrian sporting event that showcases both horse and rider as they maneuver through a series of obstacles.
 Each obstacle demonstrates both their amazing horsemanship skills and incredible speed.
 Held in the Scotiabank Saddledome, this event is the richest and most well attended Extreme Cowboy Race in the World.
-There is a $25,000 purse with $8,000 going to the winner of the sudden death finals.
-This is an invitational competition, usually limited to 10 elite riders selected to compete in the three day event.
+New for 2017, prize money has increased to a $30,000 purse with $10,000 going to the winner of the sudden death finals.
+This is an invitational competition, limited to 10 elite riders selected to compete in the three day event.

 Automatic invitations are awarded to the following athletes: